 Once these crispy tacos have cooled to room temperature, transfer them to a freezer-safe bag where they’ll last up to 3 months.

 The best way to reheat your potato tacos is by frying them again over medium for about 1-2 minutes until crispy (a bit longer if they are frozen).

 Alternatively, you can bake them at 350 degrees F until they warm up again.
 They won’t crisp up as nicely, but less oil is needed.

-We'd like to share some tips and tricks we learned while experimenting with this tacos dorados recipe:
+We’d like to share some tips and variations we learned while making this tacos dorados recipe:

 - Don’t overfill.
 You don’t want your fillings falling out while the tacos are frying.
 Make sure the potato mixture doesn’t go right to the edges.

 - Use an oil thermometer.
 To reduce the chances of burning your potato tacos, you can use an oil thermometer.